 Traditional BSN Owensboro Extension Program

 The University of Louisville School of Nursing offers an innovative Bachelor of Science in Nursing (BSN) curriculum designed to prepare professional nurses to work in a changing health care system.
-The curriculum is based on two years of lower division general studies that can be completed at any accredited university or college and one part-time semester of lower division classes through UofL that are taken at OMHS before beginning the four semester upper division nursing curriculum.
+The curriculum is two tiered and encompasses lower division general studies courses that can be completed at any accredited university or college and one part-time semester of 7 hours of required coursework that must be taken through our UofL - Owensboro campus.
+Once the student is in their last semester of completing lower division course work, he/she will apply to our competitive upper division.

-In order to be eligible to start the program, students must have all prerequisite courses completed.
-To view transfer equivalencies for colleges and universities in the Owensboro area, please download our Transfer Guide [PDF].
-Students will typically have 61 or more completed hours prior to enrolling at UofL.
+In order to be eligible to apply to the UL-Owensboro lower division, students must have all other lower division courses completed in order to take Pathophysiology and Pharmacology.
+To view UL Nursing lower division transfer credit equivalencies for colleges and universities in the Owensboro area, please download our Transfer Guide [PDF].

 All students should note that a minimum cumulative GPA of 2.8 is strictly enforced to be eligible for the program.
-Students who have failed A&P1 or A&P2 twice are not eligible.
-Additionally, students must have completed all BIOL and CHEM requirements within 10 years of starting the program.
+Students who have failed either Anatomy and Physiology I or Anatomy and Physiology II twice are not eligible for admission.
+Additionally, students must have completed all lower division Biology and Chemistry requirements within 10 years of entering the BSN program.

-While enrolled in Patho & Pharm students will go through a second application process for Upper Division.
-Up to 20 students are eligible to start Upper Division, twice per year, beginning in either the Spring or Fall.
-During this first Upper Division semester, students begin working in a clinical setting.
+While enrolled in Patho & Pharm students will go through the departmental application process for upper division, which is located on the School of Nursing website.
+Once accepted to upper division, students begin working in a clinical setting their first semester.
 The last upper division semester provides an internship model for intensive, preceptored clinical experiences.
 All courses provide interactive learning experiences within a community of learners.
 There are opportunities for extensive field and clinical experiences in each semester.

 Students admitted to the Owensboro BSN program must be able to complete classwork and clinical assignments in the Owensboro, Kentucky area located in Daviess County.
 Clinical experiences and placements will be in the Owensboro-Daviess County surrounding area including many clinical experiences in Owensboro Medical Health System.
 Students must adhere to all clinical compliance policies established by the University of Louisville.